In this section

 Face coverings guidance

-Updated guidance on face coverings and face masks has been published.
+You can read the published guidance on face coverings and face masks on the Scottish Government website.
 It explains where you need to wear a face covering and exemptions from wearing one.

 The guidance includes information on face coverings in the workplace and additional information for businesses or operators carrying out close contact work.